Selected Ground Covers for Missouri

 First, select types best suited to the conditions existing where the ground cover is needed.
 From these selected types, choose one that ornamentally blends best with surrounding plantings.

+Table 1.
 Area covered by 100 plants at different planting distances.

 A well-prepared planting bed is necessary to develop a dense, healthy ground cover planting.
 The soil should be worked to a depth of 6 to 8 inches.
 Take care to eliminate perennial weeds and grass that might compete with the ground cover during establishment.